risk-first/website/One-Size-Fits-No-One.md

 - [Delivery](Delivery) and [Operations](Support)
 - [Sign Offs](Sign-Off) at each stage

-Because Waterfall methodologies are borrowed from _the construction industry_, they manage the risks that you would care about in a construction project.
-Specifically, minimising the risk of rework, and the risk of costs spiralling during the physical phase of the project.
+Because Waterfall methodologies are borrowed from _the construction industry_, they manage the risks that you would care about in a construction project, specifically, minimising the risk of rework, and the risk of costs spiralling during the physical phase of the project.
 For example, pouring concrete is significantly easier than digging it out again after it sets.

 ![Waterfall, Specifications and Requirements Capture](images/generated/introduction/waterfall2.png)

-Construction projects are often done by tender.
-This means that the supplier will bid for the job of completing the project, and deliver it to a fixed price.
+Construction projects are often done by tender which means that the supplier will bid for the job of completing the project, and deliver it to a fixed price.
 This is a risk-management strategy for the client:  they are transferring the risk of construction difficulties to the supplier, and avoiding the [Agency Risk](Agency-Risk) that the supplier will "pad" the project and take longer to implement it than necessary, charging them more in the process.
 In order for this to work, both sides need to have a fairly close understanding of what will be delivered, and this is why a specification is created.

 ### The Wrong Risks?

-In a construction scenario, this makes a lot of sense.
-But, _software projects are not the same as building projects_.
+In construction this makes a lot of sense.
+But _software projects are not the same as building projects_.
 There are two key criticisms of the Waterfall approach when applied to software:

 > "1.
 Clients may not know exactly what their requirements are before they see working software and so change their requirements, leading to redesign, redevelopment, and re-testing, and increased costs."